String Quartet No. 3 (Villa-Lobos)

-String Quartet No. 3 ("Quarteto de pipocas"—"Popcorn" Quartet) is the third of seventeen works in the medium by the Brazilian composer Heitor Villa-Lobos, and was written in 1916.
-A performance lasts approximately twenty-three minutes.
+String Quartet No. 3 ("Quarteto de pipocas"—"Popcorn" Quartet) is the third of 17 works in the medium by the Brazilian composer Heitor Villa-Lobos.
+Because of the persistent percussive pizzicato patter in the second, scherzo movement, Villa-Lobos gave it the onomatopoeic, alliterative nickname "pipocas e potócas" (popcorn and tall tales), and this nickname is also applied to the entire quartet.